 NB.
 The Colts League Referee Association is not in competition with, but complimentary to the Societies.
 Many New and Clubman Referees have been recruited by the CLRA to officiate for Colts League matches on a Sunday, and some have gone on to join their local Society.
 NEW RECRUITS to the game are always needed and welcome...

 4. Making Contact with Your Referee...

 (1).
-Games should be confirmed with your Referee at least a week in advance by Team Manager or Club RSC.
+Games should be confirmed with your Referee at least a week in advance by either the Colts Team Manager or your Club RSC.

 (3).
-Team RP's should always ensure they know the Referee's Name and Mobile Number - for emergency contact just in case things go pear shaped on the day of the game or before.
+Team Managers should always ensure they know the Referee's Name and Mobile Number - for emergency contact, or just in case things go pear shaped on the day of the game or before.

 (4).
 Also - your appointed Referee may have picked up an injury and therefore be unavailable - it is up to you to establish this when you ring to confirm your game and his availability - so the sooner you make contact with them the sooner you will know if they are available or whether you need to request another Referee.